HarminderDhillon/twitter-clone-parent/README.md

 - `npm run rebuild` - Rebuilds all Docker images from scratch (no cache)
 - `npm run clean` - Stops all services and removes volumes
 - `npm run status` - Shows the status of all Docker containers
-- `npm run ports` - Shows the URLs and ports for all services

 ## Docker Setup